Biography Brian J. d'Auriol received the BSc(CS) and Ph.D.

 International Symposium on High Performance Computing Systems (HPCS'97) in

 1997.
-He has published 88 papers in international journals and
+He has published over 88 papers in international journals and

 conferences.
 His research includes visualization aimed at understanding and knowledge